 Note: The Patheos Evangelical Future of Faith Forum, of which I was asked to participate, compiles insight to the future of faith in America largely based on flawed data from Pew Research.
 Pew’s data related to Evangelicals over the last several decades has used dissimilar criteria in its research and polling questions that erroneously define whom an evangelical is or what an evangelical believes.
 (There are four well-known criteria used among academics.)
 Inconsistent criteria create incomparable and unreliable results.
-One cannot assess apple seeds by analyzing orange rinds.

 Instead, the Bible, quite simply, offers the best guidance on assessing the nature of Christianity and Evangelicalism in America.
 After all, wouldn’t those who claim to follow Jesus gain the most insight from what he says?